-A sediment trap detail and sizing criteria have been provided on the plans.
+A sediment trap detail and sizing criteria chart has been provided on the plan.
+This chart identifies overall required storage per the area of disturbance as well as sub-areas and dimensions of traps to be utilized.
 These sizes and volumes are required through the device can be relocated as practical by the Contractor (note: traps must be sized to provide 3,600 CF of storage per 1-acre of disturbance and tributary to each location).
 It is recommended to provide increased storage in excess of the required volume.